◉ Certification Introduction

 ◉ Compliance Services

-As a professional third-party testing and certification service organization, Jiayu Testing has qualifications such as CMA and CNAS, a professional testing technology team, advanced instruments and equipment, and proficiency in various regulatory standards.
-It has obtained CMA and CNAS dual qualifications for China RoHS supporting testing methods GB/T 39560 series standards, and can provide one-stop China RoHS compliance testing services for enterprises to safeguard your products.
+As a professional third-party testing and certification service organization, Jiayu Testing has obtained qualifications such as CNAS, CMA, CBTL, CCC, CPSC, and has been recognized by multiple authoritative certification institutions at home and abroad.
+It is equipped with advanced instruments and equipment, has a skilled professional technical team, rich industry service experience, and strong testing technology capabilities.
+It is proficient in various regulatory standards and has obtained CMA and CNAS dual qualifications for China RoHS supporting testing methods GB/T 39560 series standards.
+It can provide one-stop China RoHS qualification assessment services for enterprises to safeguard your products.
 Welcome to contact us 400-9269-886!

 Recommended for you